HxH-h/webservice/README.md

-A game observation platform that supports single player and multiplayer online gaming
+A gaming platform that supports single player and multiplayer online gaming You can enjoy unique fun